SheetJS/docs.sheetjs.com/docz/docs/09-miscellany/01-formats.md

 #### OpenDocument Spreadsheet (ODS/FODS)

 ODS is an XML-in-ZIP format akin to XLSX while FODS is an XML format akin to SpreadsheetML.
-Both are detailed in the OASIS standard, but tools like LO/OO add undocumented extensions.
+Both are detailed in the OASIS standard, but LibreOffice adds undocumented extensions.
 The parsers and writers do not implement the full standard, instead focusing on parts necessary to extract and store raw data.

 #### Uniform Office Spreadsheet (UOS1/2)